-The results of intertidal mapping of opportunistic macroalgal in Porirua Harbour in January 2015 are summarised in Figures 2, 3 and Table 2, with full data in Appendix 2.
+The results of intertidal mapping of opportunistic macroalgal growth in Porirua Harbour in January 2016 are summarised in Figures 2, 3 and Table 2, with full data in Appendix 2.
 The results show:

-- Of the Available Intertidal Habitat (230ha), 95% had opportunistic macroalgal growth present (Affected Area = 220ha). - The red alga Gracilaria chilensis was the dominant opportunistic macroalgal species present, with the green algae Ulva lactuca and Ulva ramulosa both commonly found growing subdominantly in the same areas as Gracilaria. - In general, macroalgae on the mid- to low tide flats had a moderate biomass ranging from 200-500g.m-2, while in the upper tidal range biomass was generally low (<200g.m-2). - Areas of high biomass (>500g.m-2) were concentrated near the main Pauatahanui and Porirua Stream inputs, and in enclosed and flow-restricted embayments in the Onepoto Arm.
-These areas covered 16.4ha in the Pauatahanui Arm, and 8.1ha in the Onepoto Arm. - There were no significant intertidal gross eutrophic zones identified (a combined presence of high macroalgal biomass and cover, soft muds, and low sediment oxygenation (e.g. surface anoxia)). - Also noted during sampling were relatively localised but very dense shallow subtidal growths of Gracilaria (biomass >4000g.m-2) in the lower reaches of Porirua and Pauatahanui Streams (e.g. Figure 2).
+- Of the Available Intertidal Habitat (230ha), 97% had >5% opportunistic macroalgal growth present (Affected Area = 220ha). - The red alga Gracilaria chilensis was the dominant opportunistic macroalgal species present, with the green algae Ulva lactuca and Ulva ramulosa both commonly found growing subdominantly in the same areas as Gracilaria. - In general, areas of moderate macroalgal biomass (200-500g.m-2) were concentrated on mid-tidal flats near the Porirua Stream mouth in the Onepoto Arm, and Kakaho Stream in the Pauatahanui Arm.
+Biomass in the upper and lower tidal ranges was generally low (<200g.m-2). - Areas of high biomass (>500g.m-2) were restricted to enclosed and flow-restricted embayments in the Onepoto Arm. - There were no significant intertidal gross eutrophic zones identified (a combined presence of high macroalgal biomass and cover, soft muds, and low sediment oxygenation (e.g. surface anoxia)). - As noted in 2015, there were relatively localised, but very dense, shallow subtidal growths of Gracilaria (biomass >4000g.m-2) in the lower reaches of both Porirua and Pauatahanui Streams.
 Outside of these areas, the harbour appears to support little subtidal opportunistic macroalgae.

-The overall opportunistic macroalgal Ecological Quality Rating (EQR) for Porirua Harbour was 0.58, a quality status of "MODERATE" (Table 2).
+The overall opportunistic macroalgal Ecological Quality Rating (EQR) for Porirua Harbour was 0.61, a quality status of "GOOD" (Table 2).
 This rating was driven primarily by the widespread presence of macroalgae throughout most of the estuary - an affected area quality status of "BAD".
-This score was moderated by the "GOOD" quality status of macroalgal percentage cover and biomass, and "HIGH" quality status (general absence) of algal entrainment in underlying sediments.
+The influence of the AA metric score on the EQR was moderated by the "MODERATE" quality status of macroalgal percentage cover, "GOOD" biomass, and "HIGH" quality status (general absence) of algal entrainment in underlying sediments.
 The absence of gross eutrophic zones in the estuary was reflected in a quality status of "HIGH".